Free church website builders haven’t been popular since 1995.

 This isn’t the right fit for every church at every time.

-Here are seven arguments for why you should use a free church website.
+Here are seven arguments for why you should use a free website builder.

 This is the cold truth.

-A text-only website with a small email signup form is better than no website at all.
+A text-only website with a small email signup form is better than no site at all.

 Don’t worry about making your church look like the next hipster mega church on the internet.

 In the beginning, simply have a URL that you can give to people while you get busy with the other business of building the church.

 A website can be an easy distraction from the more important business items of setting up a church.